-5. CONCLUSION AND FUTURE WORKS
+5. CONSLUSION AND FUTURE WORK

 We have developed an augmented reality application for pedestrian navigation in order to gather quality environmental data from smartphones and enhance pedestrian route generation.
-Coupled with the application we have designed a web service providing a heatmap of collected historical values about brightness and noise levels.
+We have also created a web service providing a heatmap of collected historical values about brightness and noise levels.
+The application could be employed

 We plan to extend this work including information about traffic, pollution and accessibility.
 We also plan to exploit multiple ways to collect these data, including smartwatches, social networks and applications.
-An improved version of Google Maps able to generate custom routes depending on users' needs (also considering disabilities) and preferences is already under development.
+An improved version of

+Google Maps able to generate custom routes depending on users' needs (also considering disabilities) and preferences is already under development.